-(e) Exploration expenditures
+(d) Exploration expenditures

-The cost of exploration expenditures is expensed as incurred, including those costs incurred before the Company has obtained the legal rights to explore an area of interest.
+The cost of exploration expenditures is expensed for costs incurred before the Company has obtained the legal rights to explore an area of interest.

-(f) Exploration and evaluation assets
+(e) Exploration and evaluation assets

 Exploration and evaluation expenditures include the cost of acquiring licenses, costs associated with exploration and evaluation activities, and the fair value (at acquisition date) of exploration and evaluation assets acquired in a business combination.
 When shares are issued as consideration for exploration and evaluation asset costs, they are valued at the closing share price on the date of issuance.
 Exploration and evaluation expenditures are capitalized as incurred.
 Costs incurred before the Company has obtained the legal right to explore an area are recognized in profit or loss.
-Exploration and evaluation assets are assessed for impairment if (i) sufficient data exists to determine technical feasibility and commercial viability, and (ii) facts and circumstances suggest that the carrying amount exceeds the recoverable amount.